woocommerce/woocommerce/readme.txt

 * Feature - Menu count for orders requiring admin action
 * Feature - 'supports' function for gateways.
 * Feature - Ajax powered coupon form on checkout.
+* Feature - Option to filter uncategorized products in admin.
 * Tweak - Improved coupon feedback messages
 * Tweak - woocommerce_get_product_terms for getting terms in the user defined order.
 * Tweak - Variations that are disabled are not taken into consideration when displaying parent price.